-Therefore it is essential to specify adequate minimum standards of health care facilities which should be made available to all people irrespective of their social, geographical and financial position.
-There has been some amount of debate on standards of personnel requirements [doctor: population ratio, doctor: nurse ratio and of facility levels [bed: population ratio, PHC: population ratio| but no global standards have as yet been formulated though some ratios are popularly used, like one bed per 500 population, one doctor per 1000 persons, 3 nurses per doctor, health expenditure to the tune of 5% of GNP etc..
-Another way of viewing standards is to look at the levels of countries that already have universal systems in place.
-In such countries one finds that on an average per 1000 population there are 2 doctors, 5 nurses and as many as 10 hospital beds (OECD, 1990, WHO, 1961) The moot point here is that these ratios have remained more or less constant over the last 30 years indicating that some sort of an optimum level has been reached.
-In India with regard to hospital care the Bureau of Indian Standards (BIS) has worked out minimum requirements for personnel, equipment, space, amenities etc..
-For doctors they have recommended a ratio of one per 3.3 beds and for nurses one per 2.7 beds for three shifts.
+There has been some amount of debate on standards of personnel requirements [doctor: population ratio, doctor: nurse ratio] and of facility levels [bed: population ratio, PHC: population ratio] but no global standards have as yet been formulated though some ratios are popularly used, like one bed per 500 population, one doctor per 1000 persons, 3 nurses per doctor, health expenditure of approx 5% of GNP etc. Another way of viewing standards is to look at the levels of countries that already have universal systems in place.
+In such countries one finds that on an average per 1000 population there are 2 doctors, 5 nurses and as many as 10 hospital beds (OECD,1990, WHO,1961) The moot point here is that these ratios have remained more or less constant over the last 30 years indicating that some sort of an optimum level has been reached.
+In India with regard to hospital care the Bureau of Indian Standards (BIS) has worked out minimum requirements for personnel, equipment, space, amenities etc. For doctors they have recommended a ratio of one per 3.3 beds and for nurses one per 2.7 beds for three shifts.
 (BIS 1989, and 1992).
 Again way back in 1946 the Bhore Committee had recommended reasonable levels (which at that time were about half that of the levels in developed countries) to be achieved for a national health service which are as follows:

 - one doctor per 1600 persons

-- > one nurse per 600 persons
+- one nurse per 600 persons

-- > one health visitor per 5000 persons
+- one health visitor per 5000 persons

-- > one midwife per 100 births
+- one midwife per 100 births

-- > one pharmacist per 3 doctors
+- one pharmacist per 3 doctors

-- > one dentist per 4000 persons
+- one dentist per 4000 persons

-- > one hospital bed per 175 persons
+- one hospital bed per 175 persons

-- ➤ one PHC per 10 to 20 thousand population depending on population density and geographical area covered
+- one PHC per 10 to 20 thousand populations depending on population density and geographical area covered

-- ➤ 15% of total government expenditure to be committed to health care, which at that time was less than 3% of GNP
+- 15% of total government expenditure to be committed to health care, which at that time was less than 2% of GNP